ishanberry/Task_Manager_SpringbootApp/README.md

 # Task_Manager_SpringbootApp
-Hey everybody this is my first spring boot application which is a task manager app based on "CRUD " Operation as a tech stack, I have used frontend or view layer as Thymeleaf for generating dynamic content and the backend as Spring boot and as a database as Mysql
+Hey everybody this is my first spring boot application which is a task manager app based on "CRUD " Operation on backend as a tech stack, I have used frontend or view layer as Thymeleaf for generating dynamic content and the backend as Spring boot and as a database as Mysql